vippsas/vipps-login-api/vipps-login-api.md

 accounts.
 If you have it, this means that the user has used Vipps on your site earlier and have an explicit link to the account.
 In this case use the ID to log the user into her account.

+The `sub` is based on the user's national identity number ("fødselsnummer" in Norway), and does not change (except in very special cases).

 If you have not already stored the ID: check if the user already has an account based on phone number and e-mail address.
 If this gives a match on one (and